 Usually found at the back or side of a property, they give access to a garden, patio or the side of a home.
 Patio doors make it incredibly easy to stroll outside with your morning coffee and can be made with varied materials, including aluminium or uPVC, with composite patio doors also now available.

-Replacing these doors is one of the UK’s top home improvement projects, and many householders are choosing to bring more natural light into their home environment by replacing windows with full-length and width patio doors, this transforming their living space.
+Replacing these doors is one of the UK’s top home improvement projects, and many householders are choosing to bring more natural light into their home environment by replacing windows with full-length and width patio doors, thus transforming their living space.

 Different Patio Door Types: An Overview